DavidPowell/OpenModes/README.md

 broadband models to be created

 Requires the python packages numpy, scipy and matplotlib, and the free meshing program gmsh.
-See doc/install.txt for full instructions and requirements.
+See the `documentation <http://www.pythonhosted.org/OpenModes/>`_ for full installation instructions and requirements.

 The source is available on `GitHub <https://github.com/DavidPowell/OpenModes>`_